Bilou4000/Camera3C/README.md

 ---

 ## :bookmark_tabs: Game Deign Document
-All the details and design considerations for **Camera 3D** can be found in our [Game Design Document](https://docs.google.com/document/d/1VEe3RTZxg4aAnKB3jdCUK_ackIjNR_NcwKgda1iX8uk/edit?usp=sharing).
+All the details and design considerations for **Camera 3D** can be found in our [Folder](https://drive.google.com/drive/folders/1pkG4Wm0RkS6aRMhSW7dyvtfUOiiRS2J9).
+This folder has the [Game Design Document](https://docs.google.com/document/d/1VEe3RTZxg4aAnKB3jdCUK_ackIjNR_NcwKgda1iX8uk/edit?usp=sharing) and all needed videos.
-This document contains the game references, camera result, side by side video comparisons and controls of cameras.
+The document contains the game references, camera result, side by side video comparisons and controls of cameras.

 ---